mfiloramo/LingoLinkApp/README.md

   <img src="https://user-images.githubusercontent.com/72812809/235482535-571dd542-8214-4dcc-ad81-d5001eac5d22.png" alt="readmeLogo" width="40%" height="40%" />
 </p>

 LingoLink is a messaging application that allows users to communicate with others regardless of the language they speak.
-With the app's integration of Google Translate API, users can send and receive messages in their own language while the app automatically translates the messages in real-time for all other parties.
+With the server's integration of Google Translate API, users can send and receive messages in their own language while the server automatically translates the messages in real-time for all other parties.

 ## Early Screenshots (Desktop Version Only)
 Below are some preview screenshots of an early iteration of LingoLink's interface.
 The screenshots are for UI demonstration purposes only.